sulcantonin/event2vec_public/README.md

 - `fit`: optimizes embeddings with the additive loss from the paper.
 - `fit_transform`: convenience helper returning the encoded sequences after fitting.
 - `transform`: freezes weights and encodes arbitrary sequences, optionally returning PyTorch tensors for downstream models.
+- `most_similar`: gensim-style nearest-neighbor lookup over learned event embeddings using tokens or full sequences as queries.
 - `pad_sequences=True`: enables fully vectorized batches with masking for substantial throughput gains on large corpora.

+Device control: set `use_gpu=False` to force CPU even if CUDA/MPS is present, or pass an explicit `device` (e.g., `"cuda:0"` or `"cpu"`).

 ## References